SUMMARY

 The Fujifilm X100 VI offers surprising battery life, often lasting a full day of shooting.

-Continuous autofocus performance lags behind major competitors like Nikon, Canon, and Sony.
+Continuous autofocus performance is noted as a weakness compared to Nikon, Canon, and Sony.